Title-1

 Michigan’s G/T Landscape and Renzulli Learning: Side by Side

-| Michigan Context or MDE Guidance | Renzulli Learning Contribution |
+MDE Academic Acceleration Three Acceleration Types Three-Phase Framework ESSA Title I, II-A, IV-A| Michigan Context or MDE Guidance | Renzulli Learning Contribution |

 |---|---|

-| No State Mandate Full local design authority; districts choose definition, identification approach, service model, and funding allocation; no compliance requirement | All Renzulli tools are compatible with any locally chosen definition or identification criteria.
+| No State Mandate Full local design authority Districts choose definition, identification approach, service model, and funding allocation; no compliance requirement | All Renzulli tools are compatible with any locally chosen definition or identification criteria.
 No state-prescribed instrument is required, so Profiler, CTC, Leadership Assessment, and EFA can serve as primary identification tools without conflict with any state rule. |

-| MDE Phase 1: Referral and Screening Open to all students regardless of background; initial screening to determine whether full assessment is warranted; equity emphasis | Profiler (student self-report; reduces teacher referral bias), CTC (scored creativity screening), Leadership Assessment (behavioral screening) contribute three evidence types to equitable referral processes that surface students traditional nomination systems miss. |
+| MDE Phase 1 Referral and Screening Open to all students regardless of background; initial screening; equity emphasis | Profiler (student self-report; reduces teacher referral bias), CTC (scored creativity screening), Leadership Assessment (behavioral screening) contribute three evidence types to equitable referral processes that surface students traditional nomination systems miss. |

-| MDE Phase 2: Assessment and Decision-Making Fair, objective, systematic evaluation; appropriate instruments to the acceleration type; ELL and twice-exceptional accommodations; team decision | EFA provides social-emotional and executive function readiness data directly relevant to acceleration type decisions.
+| MDE Phase 2 Assessment and Decision-Making Fair, objective, systematic evaluation; appropriate instruments to acceleration type; ELL and twice-exceptional accommodations; team decision | EFA provides social-emotional and executive function readiness data directly relevant to acceleration type decisions.
 CTC and Leadership Assessment contribute scored data to the multi-instrument evaluation.
 Profiler motivational data addresses readiness-and-motivation assessment requirements. |

-| MDE Phase 3: Planning and Transitions Short-term and long-term needs; credit decisions; parent communication; monitoring during implementation; major transition planning | PSP generates the individual student planning documents, service records, and progress monitoring data that Phase 3 requires.
+| MDE Phase 3 Planning and Transitions Short-term and long-term needs; credit decisions; parent communication; monitoring; major transition planning | PSP generates the individual student planning documents, service records, and progress monitoring data that Phase 3 requires.
 Exportable summaries support parent communication.
 Activity logs provide the monitoring data that allows educators to adjust if the student is not growing as expected after acceleration. |

-| Flexible Learning Ecosystem AP, IB, Dual Enrollment, Early Middle College, Innovation Council; advanced pathways available regardless of G/T status | Enrichment database and PBL bridge the gap between formal acceleration pathways and daily classroom experience.
+| Flexible Learning AP, IB, Dual Enrollment, Early/Middle College, Innovation Council Advanced pathways available regardless of G/T status | Enrichment database and PBL bridge the gap between formal acceleration pathways and daily classroom experience.
 A student in dual enrollment still needs challenging learning experiences in their home school.
 A student in AP still benefits from PBL investigations that develop independent research skills before the AP exam demands them. |

-| ESSA Title I, II-A, IV-A Federal funds can support G/T identification, programming, and teacher professional development; MDE confirmed allowable uses in 2019 | Identification tools (Profiler, CTC, Leadership Assessment, EFA): Title I and IV-A allowable as G/T identification.
+| ESSA Title I, II-A, IV-A Federal funds for G/T programs MDE confirmed allowable uses in 2019 | Identification tools (Profiler, CTC, Leadership Assessment, EFA): Title I and IV-A allowable as G/T identification.
 Enrichment database and PBL: Title IV-A as well-rounded educational opportunities.
 Teacher professional development resources: Title II-A for G/T teacher training.
 PSP records: documentation supporting Title fund compliance during any federal audit. |

-| Equity: MDE Guidance and Michigan Context Open referral regardless of race, gender, disability, SES, ELL status; large urban districts (Detroit, Grand Rapids, Dearborn); significant populations historically underrepresented in G/T | CTC (creativity evidence less dependent on language and academic exposure), Profiler (student self-report reduces teacher bias), EFA (twice-exceptional profile).
+| Equity MDE Guidance and Michigan Context Open referral regardless of race, gender, disability, SES, ELL status | CTC (creativity evidence less dependent on language and academic exposure), Profiler (student self-report reduces teacher bias), EFA (twice-exceptional profile).
 Together these tools create identification portfolios that actively surface gifted potential across Michigan’s diverse student populations in ways that achievement-test-only systems cannot. |

 Michigan Gifted and Talented Education: Common Questions